alertlogic/aws-manual-deployment/README.md

 In order to deploy the appliances these requirements must be done prior:

+- This version of the template supports Terraform version 11.14 and earlier.
+12.x not supported at this time.
 - A `manual` mode AWS deployment exist in the Alert Logic console
 - `manual` mode deployments needs to have scope set to at least one VPC
 - AWS VPC ID and CIDR where the appliances will be deployed in